-1. This grade represents acceptable quality achievements.

-2. The average student has reached a majority of course objectives.

-3. The average student is cooperative and follows directions, yet extra effort and improvement are needed for more complete mastering of the material.
+- 1. This grade represents satisfactory achievement. - 2.
+The average student has reached a majority of course objectives. - 3.
+The average student is cooperative and follows directions, yet extra effort and improvement are needed for more complete mastering of the material.